+2 US\$634 million: International Airport of Chinchero - Cuzco

-- 10 US\$242 million: Mass use of natural gas This project will start its commercial operation in 2015 and will encourage the mass use of natural gas through residential gas connections. - the current Cuzco airport.
-It will provide passengers with a high level of service with a potential to serve 5.7 million people a year. - > It offers direct international connections with the main cities of America.
+- This new airport will have an area of three times the area of the current Cuzco airport. - It will provide passengers with a high level of service with a potential to serve 5.7 million people a year. - It offers direct international connections with the main cities of America.